How does one travel billions of kilometers? A big, effective, and barely controlled boom.

-In the world of Stardust, the Tsiolkovsky rocket equation determines the ∆v (delta-v; or change in velocity) of every spacecraft.
-At sublight speeds, all spacecraft are driven by various rocket designs with limited reaction mass.
-Thrust is determined entirely by the rocket equation: exhaust velocity, fuel density, fuel flow rate, the ship’s wet/dry mass ratio, and individual engine efficiency, of which there is significant variation.
-Pilots must always keep ∆v budgets in mind, particularly in combat where fuel efficiency is sacrificed for maneuverability.
+There is fuel, and then there is propellant.
+Fuel provides the energy needed to burn the propellant hot, which makes it far more effective at driving a vessel onward than simply dumping it cold.
+The rocket equation determines the ∆v (delta-v; or change in velocity) available to every vessel.
+Thrust power and fuel efficiency is determined by this equation’s variables: exhaust velocity, propellant flow rate, the vessel’s wet to dry mass ratio, and individual engine efficiency, of which there can be significant variation.
+Pilots and navigators must always keep their ∆v budgets in mind, particularly in combat, where fuel efficiency is sacrificed for on-demand maneuverability.

-Magnetic confinement is the only way to keep charged reaction products from attacking and embrittling the reactor core wall.
-Superconducting magnetic bottles are heavy, and they become heavier at cubic rates with the increased output of the reactor.
-The right plasma confinement equipment for the task can easily require 3/4ths of the power plant mass.
+The first problem engineers had to tackle was reactor weight, because every kilogram of machinery subtracts from a vessel’s thrust-to-mass ratio.
+Magnetic confinement is the only way to keep charged reaction products from embrittling the reactor core wall.
+Magnetic bottles are heavy, and they become heavier at cubic rates with the increased output of a reactor.
+The right plasma confinement equipment for the task can easily exceed two-thirds of the power plant’s total mass.
+There are other components that cannot be lightened, such as biological shielding.
 For a landed reactor, this is no problem, but it presents an issue for air and space travel.
-Mobile reactor output is limited and great efforts have gone into miniaturization.
+Mobile reactor output is limited by a vessel’s mass budget and significant efforts have gone into reactor miniaturization in the past century and a half.

-A vessel’s choice of rocket and propellant is entirely dependent on its use or mission profile.
-Vacuum drives can be as powerful as materials allow for.
-In a dense atmosphere such as upon an inhabited world, a vessel's dry mass and aerodynamic profile are important factors in maneuverability.
-If the exhaust is too hot, surrounding air pressure will cause explosive blowback near a fragile magnetic nozzle, which is unsafe for stable flight.
+A vessel’s choice of fuel and propellant depends entirely on its proposed use or mission profile.
+In a dense atmosphere, such as upon an inhabited world, a voidcraft's mass ratio, aerodynamic profile, and flight regime are important factors in performance.
+If the rocket exhaust is too hot, surrounding air pressure will cause explosive blowback near a fragile magnetic nozzle, which is unsafe for flight.

 Thermal Arcjets

-But the true advantage of the arcjet is that it can be made safe for atmospheric flight, as the exhaust products are hot gases not directly from the blazing fusion reaction interior to the reactor core.
-Air can be scooped and heated as propellant, granting a vessel very long ranges in dense atmospheres with suitable chemical compositions.
-Arcjets must not run too hot in an atmosphere, however, as they can cause both gas dissociation and blowback around the thruster nozzle.
-Maximum specific impulse is on the order of 10,000+ seconds in atmosphere and over 3,000 seconds in vacuum with onboard propellant reserves, more than enough for a hypersonic transport or medium-range strike craft.
+But the true advantage of the thermal arcjet is that it can be made safe for nearly unlimited atmospheric flight, as the exhaust products are hot gases not interior to the reactor core.
+Air can be scooped and heated as propellant, granting an aircraft or voidcraft in atmospheric flight extreme range in suitable environments.
+Arcjets must not run too hot, however, as they can cause both gas dissociation (pollution) and ablate the heat-resisting material layered upon a mechanical thruster nozzle.
+Maximum specific impulse is on the order of 15,000 seconds in atmo—limited entirely by reactor fuel stores—and just over 3,000 seconds in vacuum with onboard propellant reserves.
+These numbers are more than enough for a hypersonic transport or trans-atmospheric strike craft.

 Shear Drives

-When a corporation or nation needs to move its freighters or flotillas about in deep space, and lower thrust-to-weight ratios are acceptable in the pursuit of long-haul efficiency, the shear flow z-pinch and its derivatives are the most advanced and terrifying propulsion systems available.
+When a corporation or navy needs to move freighters or flotillas about in deep space, and lower thrust-to-weight ratios are acceptable in the pursuit of long-haul efficiency, the shear flow z-pinch solution and its derivatives are the most advanced and terrifying propulsion systems available.
+Voidfarers colloquially refer to such monstrous engines as shear drives.

-Like any other fusion reactor, the shear drive requires a tremendous current to begin the z-pinch process, necessitating a backup energy source and masses of erudium inductors.
-A backup power plant of any design works for this purpose (often microfusion engines but also including radioisotopic generators and even solar panels) and may be used for full-stop and emergency power generation as well.
-The standard ESMES used to initiate the plasma pinch needs a considerable charge before providing for the cold engine start of a high volume reactor.
-After ignition, the drive itself can bleed energy into the system for a much quicker warm restart if the engine should need to be turned off, or if it should unstart.
+Like landed reactors, the shear drive requires a tremendous current to begin the z-pinch process at gigawatt power scales.
+This necessitates a backup energy source, heavy confinement tooling, and masses of erudium inductors.
+An auxiliary power plant of any design works for generating an ignition charge of this magnitude (often microfusion reactors, but also f.ex. radioisotopic generators and even solar panels) and these sources may helpfully contribute to full-stop and emergency power as well.
+After ignition, the drive can bleed energy into the power banks for a much quicker warm restart if the reactor should need to be shut down, or if it should unstart.

 Fusion Fuels

-Every Barystate takes advantage of the inertial electrostatic microfusion, thermal arcjet, and z-pinch shear drive trifecta for power and propulsion.
-But each civilization approaches fusion fuel in a different way, with different properties that play to strengths in production, reliability, repairability, or performance.
+Every Barystate takes advantage of this technology trifecta for nuclear power and propulsion.
+But each of The Bary’s nationstates approaches fusion fuel differently, with unique recipes that play to strengths in production, reliability, repairability, or performance.

 Deuterium + Tritium